Listen · Prepare · Empower

 What does transition planning look like?

-At 14 years old, with the support of CASAs involved in the Transition Age Youth Advocacy Program, the youth complete a self-assessment to begin understanding their individual needs and goals.
-This joint effort helps determine the initial steps for identifying support and creating an advocacy plan.
+At 14 years old, with the support of CASAs involved in the Transition Age Youth Advocacy Program, the youth with support of their CASA, complete a self-assessment to begin understanding their individual needs and goals.
+This joint effort helps determine the initial steps for identifying support and creating an advocacy.

 What happens at 18?